FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 ]),
 ```

 Use these inside the `flipCard()` method after we increase the number of moves.
-Overwrite the top `if` statement
+Overwrite the top `if` statement:

 ```js
 if (card.flipped) {